a-b-street/docs/book/src/tech/dev/README.md

 As data formats change over time, things in the `data/` directory not under version control will get out of date.
-At any time, you can run `cargo run --bin updater` from the main repository directory to update only the files that have changed.
+At any time, you can run `cargo run --bin updater -- download` from the main repository directory to update only the files that have changed.

 You can also opt into downloading updates for more cities from the command line by editing `data/player/data.json`.
 If you want to add data for Leeds, GB, for